GeorgeET15/ai-automation/README.md

 # Prompting Guide for Insurance Test Case Generation

 This guide helps you create prompts to generate test cases for 4-wheeler (4W) or 2-wheeler (2W) insurance policies using the application.
 Enter scenarios in the UI’s scenario input and product code(s) in the Product Code field.
-The app processes these to create test cases with fields like `Testcase_id`, `category`, `addons`, `discounts`, `previous_expiry_date`, and `carrier_name`.
+The app processes these to create test cases with fields like `Testcase_id`, `category`, `addons`, `discounts`, `previous_expiry_date`, `carrier_name`, `make_model`, and `variant`.
 Results appear in the UI and export as a CSV file.
 If the server fails, an error like "Generation failed" displays.

 ## How It Works

-- **Prompts**: Write natural language scenarios describing the test case (e.g., journey type, addons, discounts).
+- **Prompts**: Write natural language scenarios describing the test case (e.g., journey type, addons, discounts, optional model, and variant).
 Vehicle type (2W/4W) is derived from the product code, so it’s not needed in the scenario.
 - **Product Code**: Enter a product code (e.g., `RELIANCE_2W_THIRD_PARTY`) in the UI.
 For multiple scenarios, enter codes separated by commas (e.g., `HDFC_4W_COMPREHENSIVE,TATA_2W_THIRD_PARTY`).
 - **Insurer and Vehicle Type**: The insurer (e.g., `Reliance General Insurance Co.
 Ltd.`) and vehicle type (2W/4W) are extracted from the product code prefix and type (e.g., `RELIANCE` and `2W`).
 - **Output**: Each scenario generates one test case.
 Empty fields like `addons` or `discounts` are set to `""`.
 If the API fails, no mock data is used; instead, a "Generation failed" error appears.